metabase/metabase/docs/troubleshooting-guide/timezones.md

 - Presto
 - Vertica

-The report timezone ensures that the timezone of the query results matches the timezone used by the database for it's date calculations.
-For databases that don't support setting a timezone via the report timezone, it's best to ensure that the Metabase instance's timezone matches the timezone of the database.
-The Metabase instance's timezone is the Java Virtual Machine's timezone, typically set via a `-Duser.timezone<..>` parameter or the `JAVA_TIMEZONE` environment variable.
-How the timezone is set will depend on how you launch Metabase.
-Note that the Metabase instance's timezone doesn't impact any databases that use a Report Timezone.
+If you're using a database that doesn't support a Report Time Zone, it's best to ensure that the Metabase instance's time zone matches the time zone of the database.
+The Metabase instance's time zone is the Java Virtual Machine's time zone, typically set via a `-Duser.timezone<..>` parameter or the `JAVA_TIMEZONE` environment variable.
+How the time zone is set will depend on how you launch Metabase.
+Note that the Metabase instance's time zone doesn't impact any databases that use a Report Time Zone.

 ## Troubleshooting Process

-When you suspect a time zone issue, you should collect a bit of information about your overall system.
+When you suspect a you have a time zone issue, you should collect a bit of information about your overall system.

 1. What is the time zone of the data you think is being displayed improperly?
 (I.e., in the database itself.)
 2. Are you using an explicit time zone setting on each timestamp, or are the timestamps being stored without a timestamp?
 (E.g., `Dec 1, 2019 00:00:00Z00` is an explicitly timestamped value, but `Dec 1, 2019` has an implied time zone.)